vedmathai/stackingup/public/content/page-content/design/whiteboarding.md

 The original idea was that the search would be performed on a list of ingredients.
 Right now the search is performed on only a single string.
 We go back to the search page and try to improve upon it.

 ![Search Page with Ingredients Tags](content/page-content/design/whiteboarding-imgs/add-tags.png "Search Page with Ingredients Tags")
-*Fig 4: Search Page with Ingredients Tags*
+*Fig. 4: Search Page with Ingredients Tags*

 We add a method for users to provide a list of ingredients.
 The idea with this input element is that the user can type out an element into the search bar and press enter or the 'add' button, and the element will be listed below.
 Once the user clicks on search the search would be performed on all of these tags.